khvilon/unkaos/README.md

 The database structure allows users to access their workspace data while securely isolating other workspaces—each workspace is represented by a schema in the PostgreSQL DB.

+Unkaos is designed to handle heavy loads and has no limit on the number of tasks due to its horizontal scalability.

 ![Unkaos Logo](pictures/architecture.png)

 ### Key services: